Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/reactions-to-message/Multiple_reactions_to_message.md

 **Step 3**

-1. Add multiple reaction on a message from multiple users in the linked channel or GM on MM.
+1. Add multiple reactions on a message from multiple users in the linked channel or GM on MM.
 2. Navigate to the linked channel or GM on MS Teams.

 **Step 4**

-1. Add multiple reaction on a message from multiple users in the linked channel or GM on MS Teams.
+1. Add multiple reactions on a message from multiple users in the linked channel or GM on MS Teams.
 2. Navigate to the linked channel or GM on MM.

 **Expected**